 If you purchase Common Stock in this offering, you will pay more for your shares than our net tangible book value per share.
-Based upon a public offering price of \$0.35 per share, you will incur immediate dilution of \$0.05 per share, representing the difference between the public offering price and our as adjusted net tangible book value per share as of September 30, 2018.
+Based upon an assumed public offering price of \$0.36 per share, which is the last reported sale price of our Common Stock on NYSE American on December 17, 2018, you will incur immediate dilution of \$0.06 per share, representing the difference between the public offering price and our as adjusted net tangible book value per share as of September 30, 2018.
 Furthermore, if the underwriter exercises its option to purchase additional shares of our Common Stock, you could experience further dilution.
 You will experience additional dilution upon exercise of options to purchase shares of Common Stock under our 2006 Equity Incentive Plan, or if we otherwise issue additional shares of our Common Stock or other securities exercisable or exchangeable for, or convertible into, shares of our Common Stock.
 For a further description of the dilution that you will experience immediately after this offering, see "Dilution."